unartig/sepsis_osc/typst/main_thesis.typ

 === Cellular Origins <sec:cell>
 Human organ tissue can be differentiated into two broad cell-families called _parenchymal_ and _stroma_ which are separated by a thin, specialized boundary layer known as the _basal lamina_.

-The parenchymal cells perform the primary physiological functions of an organ, with every organ hosting distinct parenchymal cells.
+The parenchymal cells perform the primary physiological functions of an organ, with every organ hosting distinct parenchymal cells @VanHara2020Guide.
- For example the so called hepatocytes in the liver, nephrons in the kidney, or neurons in the brain @Placeholder.

 Everything not providing organ-specific functionalities forms the stroma, that includes the structural or connective tissue, blood vessels and nerves.
 The stroma not only contributes to the tissues structure, but it also actively participates in biochemical signaling and immune regulation.
 This way it helps to maintain a healthy and balanced tissue, the _homeostasis_, and enables coordinated responses to injury or infection @Honan2021stroma.

-A pathogen is summarizes all types of organisms that can be harmful to the body, this includes germs, fungi, algae or parasites.
+A pathogen is summarizes all types of organisms that can be harmful to the body, this includes germs, fungi, algae, or parasites.
-When a pathogen enters the body through the skin, a mucous membrane or an open wound, the first line of non-specific defense, the innate immune system @InnateImmuneSystemWiki, gets activated.
+When a pathogen enters the body through the skin, a mucous membrane or an open wound, the first line of non-specific defense, the innate immune system @Fischer2022Innit, gets activated.

 This rapid response does not require the body to have seen the specific pathogen before.
-Instead the innate immune system can be triggered by sensing commonly shared features of pathogens, in case of germs known as #acr("PAMP"), for injury called #acr("DAMP") @Jarczak2021sepsis.
+Instead, the innate immune system can be triggered by sensing commonly shared features of pathogens, in case of germs known as #acr("PAMP"), for injury called #acr("DAMP") @Jarczak2021sepsis.
-The #acr("PAMP")s and #acr("DAMP")s can be detected by #acr("PRR"), which are found in resident immune cells, as well as stroma cells.
+The #acr("PAMP")'s and #acr("DAMP")'s can be detected by #acr("PRR"), which are found in resident immune cells, as well as stroma cells.
 Once a pathogen is detected a chain reaction inside the cell leads to the creation and release of signaling proteins called _cytokines_ @Zhang2007cyto.

-Cytokines are a diverse group of small signaling proteins which play a special role in the communication between other cells, both neighboring and across larger distances through the bloodstream
+Cytokines are a diverse group of small signaling proteins which play a special role in the communication between other cells, both neighboring and across larger distances through the bloodstream.
 They are acting as molecular messengers that coordinate the recruitment of circulating immune cells and will guide them to the location of infection or injury @Zhang2007cyto.

-Besides their role in immune activation where they regulate the production of anti- and pro-inflammatory immune cells which help with the elimination of pathogens and trigger the healing process right after, they are also participating in the growing process of blood cells.
+Besides their role in immune activation where cytokines regulate the production of anti- and pro-inflammatory immune cells which help with the elimination of pathogens and trigger the healing process right after.
+They are also participating in the growing process of blood cells.

 One specialty of these relatively simple proteins is that they can be produced by almost every other cell, with different cells being able to produce the same cytokine.
 Further, cytokines are redundant, meaning targeted cells can show identical responses to different cytokines @House2007cyto, these features seems to fulfill some kind of safety mechanism to guarantee vital communication flow.